bpetrikovics/teamspeak3-music-control/README.md

     pactl set-default-sink X
     pactl set-default-source Y

 Now create a simple startup script that will do these (and other initialization stuff) for you as soon as the server comes up.
-I use the below script.
+I use the below script, I call it "startit".
 Please note that you will need to replace the SINK and SOURCE variables with your own values (the ones you used in the above commands).
 Don't worry about reboots, when the script runs on a freshly booted server, the newly created devices should always get the same numbers (at least, in my case, they do).

     #!/bin/bash